jpillora/debator-lander/README.md

 **Arguments**

-* An Argument represents an answer to it's parent Claim
+* An Argument represents an answer to its parent Claim
 * An Argument must be either `For` and `Against` the Claim
 * Within an a Argument, each sentence must be backed up by one or more prior Claims or pieces Evidence.
 If a claim is `Undecided`, then *that* debate must be had in order for it affect the Claim.